Uberi/University-Notes/GENE123/GENE123.md

         * Voltage sources have + and - labels, current sources have an arrow.
     * Passive elements **use energy** (including those that simpy store energy like capacitors).

+Current sources do not add current - they make sure the actual current flowing through it is exactly its value.
+For example, a 12 A current source does not add 12 A to the current - it makes sure the current flowing through it is 12 A.

 We can put two voltage sources in series, and the resulting voltage is the sum of their values - $V = V_1 + \ldots + V_n$, even if some of the voltages are negative.
 This can be derived using KVL.

 We can put two current sources in series, but **only if they have the same value**.
 Why is this?